-The objective of the course is to make the students able to -
+The objective of the course is to make the students able to - implement synchronized programs using multithreading concepts.

 - Understand and execute basic commands of shell script - Apply basic operations in shell scripts which are required for different applications. - Identify and understand concept of file systems in shell script - able to understand the concept of creating new process from parent process. - Able to understand concept of virtual file and execute basic commands on it